eugene-siskoske/Vehicle-Sales-EDA/README.md

 # Vehicle-Sales-EDA
 Analysis of used vehicle sales in the US market.

-Please view the Jupypter Notebook file for the full analysis of the data.
+Please view the Jupyter Notebook file for the full analysis of the data.

 This is a full exploratory data analysis (EDA) of about 500,000 transactions in the US used vehicle market.
 Each step of the process is commented in the notebook but I will also elaborate here.